 Agencies are really only used for jobs that are difficult to fill – either because the skills required are scarce, or the jobs aren’t particularly attractive.
-Due to this, they are more use to people who are very experienced, or will take any role to help them pay the bills.
+Due to this, they are more used to find people who are very experienced, have very specific skill sets or will take any role to help them pay the bills.

 Who do you know already, and how can they help you?
-For example, many graduates secure their first post-degree job by turning a part-time job, graduate internship or summer job into something longer-term, because they know how good you are
+For example, many graduates secure their first post-degree job by turning a part-time job, graduate internship or summer job into something longer-term, because the organisation already knows how good you are.

-Apply for an entry level role - it is quite common for some industries to initially take graduates into jobs that don’t require a degree e.g. marketing assistant, arts administrator and runner (media), as these are great first steps on the career ladders.
+Alternatively apply for an entry level role, even if it doesn’t require a degree - it is quite common for some industries to initially take graduates into jobs that don’t require a degree e.g. marketing assistant, arts administrator and runner (media), as these are great first steps on the career ladders.

 This means proactively contacting companies to see if they have any suitable opportunities.
 Speculative applications have a very, very low success rate, so is advisable as a last resort.
 To find an employer to approach speculatively, use a business directory such as yell.com.
 Identify companies that you might like to work for, research them, and then write to or email them with a CV asking for a meeting to discuss possible employment opportunities.